Call 24/7 to schedule your free confidential consultation with a tax attorney: 800-934-3578

-The experienced attorneys at Segal, Cohen & Landis have successfully represented thousands of clients with federal tax liens and can address an underlying tax lien to ensure the successful completion of real property transactions.
+The experienced attorneys at Segal, Cohen & Landis represent clients with federal tax liens and can address an underlying tax lien to ensure the successful completion of real property transactions.
 Some of the services we provide in this regard include:

 - Successful completion of an offer in compromise,